MirrorNetworking/Mirror/doc/articles/Classes/SyncSortedSet.md

 Unlike SyncHashSets, all elements in a SyncSortedSet are sorted when they are inserted.
 Please note this has some performance implications.

-A SyncSortedSet can contain items of the following types:
+A SyncSortedSet can contain any [supported mirror type](../Concepts/DataTypes.md)

--   Basic type (byte, int, float, string, UInt64, etc)

--   Built-in Unity math type (Vector3, Quaternion, etc)

--   NetworkIdentity

--   Game object with a NetworkIdentity component attached.

--   Structure with any of the above

 ## Usage